Lanthanide contraction

+The lanthanide contraction is the greater-than-expected decrease in atomic radii and ionic radii of the elements in the lanthanide series, from left to right.
+It is caused by the poor shielding effect of nuclear charge by the 4f electrons along with the expected periodic trend of increasing electronegativity and nuclear charge on moving from left to right.
+About 10% of the lanthanide contraction has been attributed to relativistic effects.

-The lanthanide contraction is the greater-than-expected decrease in atomic radii/ionic radii of the elements in the lanthanide series from atomic number 57, lanthanum, to 71, lutetium, which results in smaller than otherwise expected atomic radii/ionic radii for the subsequent elements starting with 72, hafnium.
+A decrease in atomic radii can be observed across the 4f elements from atomic number 57, lanthanum, to 70, ytterbium.
+This results in smaller than otherwise expected atomic radii and ionic radii for the subsequent d-block elements starting with 71, lutetium.
+This effect causes the radii of transition metals of group 5 and 6 to become unusually similar, as the expected increase in radius going down a period is nearly cancelled out by the f-block insertion, and has many other far ranging consequences in post-lanthanide elements.

+The decrease in ionic radii (Ln3+) is much more uniform compared to decrease in atomic radii.

 The term was coined by the Norwegian geochemist Victor Goldschmidt in his series "Geochemische Verteilungsgesetze der Elemente" (Geochemical distribution laws of the elements).

 Cause

 The effect results from poor shielding of nuclear charge (nuclear attractive force on electrons) by 4f electrons; the 6s electrons are drawn towards the nucleus, thus resulting in a smaller atomic radius.

 In single-electron atoms, the average separation of an electron from the nucleus is determined by the subshell it belongs to, and decreases with increasing charge on the nucleus; this, in turn, leads to a decrease in atomic radius.
 In multi-electron atoms, the decrease in radius brought about by an increase in nuclear charge is partially offset by increasing electrostatic repulsion among electrons.

 In particular, a "shielding effect" operates: i.e., as electrons are added in outer shells, electrons already present shield the outer electrons from nuclear charge, making them experience a lower effective charge on the nucleus.
 The shielding effect exerted by the inner electrons decreases in the order s > p > d > f.

 Usually, as a particular subshell is filled in a period, the atomic radius decreases.
 This effect is particularly pronounced in the case of lanthanides, as the 4f subshell which is filled across these elements is not very effective at shielding the outer shell (n=5 and n=6) electrons.
 Thus the shielding effect is less able to counter the decrease in radius caused by increasing nuclear charge.
 This leads to "lanthanide contraction".
 The ionic radius drops from 103 pm for lanthanum(III) to 86.1 pm for lutetium(III).

 About 10% of the lanthanide contraction has been attributed to relativistic effects.
+The lanthanide contraction was experimentally observed in aqueous solutions of lanthanides, including radioactive promethium, through X-ray absorption spectroscopy measurements.